phalcon/documentation/docs/encryption-security.md

 ## Password Hashing
 Storing passwords in plain text is a bad security practice.
 Anyone with access to the database will immediately have access to all user accounts thus being able to engage in unauthorized activities.
-To combat that, many applications use popular one way hashing methods [md5][md5] and [sha1][sha1].
-However, hardware evolves on a daily basis and as processors become faster, these algorithms are becoming vulnerable to brute force attacks.
+To combat that, many applications use popular one-way hashing methods [md5][md5] and [sha1][sha1].
+However, hardware evolves on a daily basis and as processors become faster, these algorithms are becoming vulnerable to brute-force attacks.
 These attacks are also known as [rainbow tables][rainbow-tables].

 The security component uses [bcrypt][bcrypt] as the hashing algorithm.
 Thanks to the [Eksblowfish][eksblowfish] key setup algorithm, we can make the password encryption as `slow` as we want.
-Slow algorithms minimize the impact of brute force attacks.
+Slow algorithms minimize the impact of brute-force attacks.

 [Bcrypt][bcrypt], is an adaptive hash function based on the Blowfish symmetric block cipher cryptographic algorithm.
 It also introduces a security or work factor, which determines how slow the hash function will be to generate the hash.
 This effectively negates the use of FPGA or GPU hashing techniques.

-Should hardware becomes faster in the future, we can increase the work factor to mitigate this.
+Should hardware become faster in the future, we can increase the work factor to mitigate this.
 The salt is generated using pseudo-random bytes with the PHP's function [openssl_random_pseudo_bytes][openssl-random-pseudo-bytes].

 This component offers a simple interface to use the algorithm: